Technical interviews for graduate roles: the basics

 Know the basics of your subject inside out

 Interviewers are sure to quiz you in-depth about your course.
 Revise the basics that everyone in your discipline should be secure on, and place particular focus on topics that relate to the employer's area of work.
+For example, you might do some practice exercises, such as writing simple software applications in programming languages relevant to the role.

 Be prepared to talk about projects you have worked on